vishful/lab-typescript-string-number-manipulations/README.md

 # ProGrad Lab | Typescript - Strings and Numbers

 ## Introduction
 In this lab, we are going to work with strings and numbers in TypeScript.
-We are going to create different lists following different strategies with TypeScript.
+We are going to create different lists following different strategies using TypeScript.
 In the process, we will cover several important basic topics such as variable types, functions, classes, and interfaces.

 Project Structure
 The project structure will be as follows: